Retired Adults

 Occasionally, we will have an adult dog who is retiring from our breeding program.

 Breeding dogs can be one of the most rewarding experiences a dog owner or breeder can have.
 However, breeding comes with a lot of complications and potential health hazards for the female dogs involved.
 As a result, you need to know when to stop breeding especially female dogs.
 There are a variety of opinions and standards as to when dogs should be retired from breeding.
 Many kennel clubs require a dog to be 8 years or younger to register litters.
 Many vets suggest that dogs of normal health should be retired from breeding around 8 years old.
-Our standards here tend to be one of the strictest standards in retiring a dog from breeding which for us is 4-5 years of age.
+Our standards here tend to be one of the strictest standards in retiring a dog from breeding which for us is approximately 5 years of age.
 We feel at this young age, our retiring dogs have matured enough to become great pets especially to older ones who might not have the energy required to raise a puppy but the dogs are also young enough to give a family lots of play and that they also will have a full life ahead of them, The average life expectancy of a Shih Tzu is 16 years.
+So at the age of 5 - 6 years, these dogs still have a long life ahead of them.

 What is required to adopt a retired dog?